 How to Grow Hamamelis common name Witch Hazel

 Flowers are predominantly yellow, but some varieties have red and orange tinges.
-The Images show that the flowers are spidery and unusual; the scented varieties are good to cut and bring indoors for colour and scent.
+Many varieties of Hamamelis have scented flowers which are good to cut and bring indoors.
 Hamamelis are slow to get going and can take a couple of years to get established and flower well.
-Witch Hazel is slow growing about 3-4m in a a 10 year period, which makes it suitable for a smaller garden.
-Witch Hazel is hardy to H5 which is between -10-15C.
+Witch Hazel is slow growing about 3-4m in a 10-year period.
+Witch Hazel is hardy to H5, which is between -10-15C.

 In a sunny area, Hamamelis will be more tolerant of other soil conditions but still will not thrive in an exposed area, even though they are described as fully hardy.
-The flowers on Hamamelis bloom on last year's wood, which means that Hamamelis should be pruned immediately flowering.
-Witch Hazel does not require pruning, but it can be pruned to restrict it's size or remove dead wood.
-It should be pruned in early Spring after flowering, to reduce size take out 2 or 3 longer branches to a side branch to keep a good shape.
+The flowers on Hamamelis bloom on last year's wood, (known as old wood) which means that Hamamelis should be pruned immediately flowering.
+Witch Hazel does not require pruning, but it can be pruned, to restrict its size or remove dead wood.
+Prune it in early Spring after flowering.
+To reduce its size, remove 2 or 3 longer branches to a side branch to keep a good shape.

 Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not ideal, but are looking for an early flowering yellow garden shrub, Forsythia is a less adventurous but an easier alternative.

-Another good guide as to which varieties to grow is by reference to the RHS.
-Between 2014-2016 the RHS conduced trials on Hamamelis at the Witch Hazel Nursery in Kent.
+Between 2014-2016, the RHS conduced trials on Hamamelis at the Witch Hazel Nursery in Kent.
 138 cultivars were assessed over 3 years and 17 were granted the RHS award of garden merit.
-The plants assessed were all mature between 10-20 years old and factors the judges considered were: flower quality which based on colour, size and shape, together with the amount of flowers and length of flowering time.
+The plants assessed were all mature between 10-20 years old and factors the judges considered were: flower quality based on colour, size and shape, together with the amount of flowers and length of flowering time.
 The full list is on the RHS website.
 Listed below are varieties which did well in the trial and are readily available.

 Witch Hazel flowering colours are yellow, red and orange.
 Here is one of each colour, awarded the RHS Award of Garden Merit.